 a lot of stimulation may enjoy it when you "play airplane" with the spoon to get the

 food into his or her mouth.

-A more sensitive tot, however, may need the focus kept on eating with minimal distractions.
+But a more sensitive tot might need the focus kept on eating with few distractions.

 If your baby rejects new tastes and textures, serve new foods in small portions and